Austin-TB/News-Explorer/README.md

 ## Deployment

-You can explore the deployed version of this project at: [Placeholder Link](http://example.com)
+You can explore the deployed version of this project [here](https://austin-tb.github.io/News-Explorer/).

 Feel free to test out the features and let us know if you have any feedback or questions!